 for you, and each of you shall return to his own property..."
 Jonathan notes the next Jubilee Year would be September 2015 to September 201613, since Jubilee Years go by the Jewish calendar.

-On the first day of Tabernacles we are supposed to take choice fruit from trees, palm fronds, and leafy branches from trees, like poplars or willows, to celebrate with the Lord during the seven days of the festival (Leviticus 23:40).
+On the first day of Tabernacles we are supposed to take choice fruit from trees, palm fronds, and leafy branches from trees, like poplars or willows, to celebrate with the Lord during the seven days of the festival (Leviticus 23:40; Nehemiah 8:15).
 I suggest getting or making one or more centerpieces or bouquets of fruit and foliage for your dinner table(s) for the seven feasts.

-We, especially "native-born" Israelites, are also supposed to live in "tabernacles/booths" or temporary shelters during the first seven days so that we can remember how God had His People live in tents when He brought them out of Egypt (Leviticus 23:42-43).
+"Native-born" Israelites, especially, are also supposed to live in "tabernacles/booths" or temporary shelters during the first seven days, so that we can remember how God had His People live in tents when He brought them out of Egypt (Leviticus 23:42-43).
 Though we do not have to literally live in tents during this holiday anymore, we should certainly make efforts to remember the nomadic lives of the Jews during their many years wandering the desert.

 Modern Jews often build a sukkah for Tabernacles.
 It is a simple temporary shelter with a roof, like a gazebo or pop-up canopy, where the meals are eaten and sometimes for people to sleep under during Tabernacles.